What does the life of a non-technical founder look like?

 #3 Non-Technical Founders: Put your networking to right use

-If you are the non-technical founder, it is your job to hire a developer.
+If you are the non-technical founder, it is your job to hire a software development company.
 But not just by posting ads on job boards, but actively seeking out top-tier talent.

 But don’t be in any sort of illusion that you can access the technical abilities of your applicants without knowing it yourself.